matplotlib/matplotlib/doc/devel/coding_guide.rst

           self.add_line(line)
           lines.append(line)

-Note there is a use case when ``kwargs`` are meant to be used locally in the function (not passed on), but you still need the ``**kwargs`` idiom.
+Note: there is a use case when ``kwargs`` are meant to be used locally in the function (not passed on), but you still need the ``**kwargs`` idiom.
 That is when you want to use ``*args`` to allow variable numbers of non-keyword args.
 In this case, python will not allow you